supremotraders2020-droid/HMS-App/replit.md

 ## Overview

-HMS Core is a comprehensive healthcare management system designed for multi-tenant hospital environments.
+HMS Core is a comprehensive healthcare management system configured for **Gravity Hospital** in Chikhali, Pimpri-Chinchwad, Maharashtra.
 The system provides role-based access control for different healthcare professionals (Administrators, Doctors, Nurses, OPD Managers, and Patients) with specialized dashboards and workflows for each role.
 Built with a focus on clinical clarity, professional trust, and efficient healthcare workflows, the system follows Material Design 3 principles adapted for healthcare industry requirements.

 ## User Preferences